Skip to main content

 Key Takeaways

-• Expect higher fees for after-hours services, including travel fees for mobile notaries and platform fees for RON.
+• After-hours services typically incur higher fees, including travel charges for mobile notaries and platform fees for RON.

 Next Steps